my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 … må *heves* → … must be improved

+forbedre mental helse → improve mental health

 å bli *redusert / kuttes* → to be reduced / cut

+å minske → to lower

 å *synke* → to sink